MaiCodes-exe/maicodes-exe.github.io/projects.md

 ## NannyHub Website
 <p> GitHub Repository <a href="https://github.com/nannyhub/NannysHub">[Link]</a></p>
-* Tech used: HTML, CSS, BootStrap and JavaScript
+* Tech used: HTML, CSS, BootStrap and ReactJs.
 <p>This is a collaborative project made by me and the rest of my group during the bootcamp but I did the majority of the front-end and the design of the website</p>
 <p>Here's what the project looks like:</p>